Hu75456/Himanshu-Github/README.md

 # Himanshu-Github
-This is the actual repo.
+This is the actual repositary.
 <br>
-Auther-Himasnhu
+Auther-Himasnhu Mandal